jeremyadamsfisher/shakespeare_transformer/journal.md

 I think we're ready for VastAI.

+Let's give ourselves a challenge of training on all of wikipedia.

 ## v0.0.27

 Get `torch.compile` working in a docker container with about 4 iterations/second with gpt3-small-char.
 Needs a bit more work, specifically to patch in the wandb credentials, etc. This is a good project so we can make sure the docker image works before renting out a vastai instance.